 In addition to their growing book of Messengers’ music The Luna Collective has one recording of original tunes released in November of 2017 with plans to release a second in the fall of 2018.
 Each member of the band plays and composes a wide range of music outside of The Collective, the original music brought to the the band is arranged and played with an ear to The Messengers sound.
 The Luna Collective EP was released for “Giving Tuesday” after Thanksgiving 2017 as a benefit for The Lowell Boys & Girls Club Music Clubhouse, the recording collects four tunes written by Tucker and features members of The Collective Mike Caudill on Tenor, Chris Brown on Guitar and Sven Larson on Bass.

 Art Blakey was an educator and his band, The Jazz Messengers, an institution.
 More than 200 musicians passed through the band over the course of six decades, many went on to lead bands that would make significant marks on the jazz world.
 During the house set Tucker guides the audience through the set list, sharing stories about the musicians that composed and performed this music and information about the original recordings as well as personal anecdotes about his and the bands’ relationship to the music.
-Tucker and The Luna Collective also host several regular jam sessions in the Boston area, encouraging younger musicians to get on the bandstand to try things out, as Blakey would say, “I don’t hire no stars—they come in and have a chance to develop their art.”
-You can catch the band and a jam session the last Wednesday and Thursday of each month at Devlin’s Restaurant in Brighton, MA and then at The Luna Theater in Lowell, MA.
+Tucker and The Luna Collective hosted several regular jam sessions in the Boston area, encouraging younger musicians to get on the bandstand to try things out, as Blakey would say, “I don’t hire no stars—they come in and have a chance to develop their art.”
+This work will continue post-covid.